LupusHortian/TLDUsefulBlueprints/README.md

 # Put the salt in the bag
 Use cloth to create a bag and put 16 salt into it for a salt bag

+# Repair Sewing Kits
+Use hooks, lines and cloth to repair a sewing kit